Walachul/milestone4/README.md

-###### **Below functionalities require the user to be logged in**
+##### **Below functionalities require the user to be logged in**

 * Logout - Allows users to logout from the website.
 They are redirected to the logout template.
 If they had any cart items stored in session, they will lose it.

 * Account page - Users can see their information that they had entered in the registration form.

+* Profile features:

+  - General information obtained from the registration form;
-* Edit profile - Users can edit their personal information entered in the registration form(personal info and update their profile picture)
+  - Edit profile - Users can edit their personal information entered in the registration form(personal info and update their profile picture)

-* Resizable profile picture - The user's profile picture is resized in the background with python function and uploaded to Amazon's S3
+  - Resizable profile picture - The user's profile picture is resized in the background with python function and uploaded to Amazon's S3 bucket
+  - Membership Card - The card is automatically created in the profile and contains member name, when he joined and also QR Code.
+The membership Card updates automatically when user changes first or last name.
+  - QR Code - The QR Code is placed inside the membership card and this contains useful information regarding discounts to different stores offered on behalf of the Club, name of the member and expiry date of the card.
+Member can visit a store with his card and after it was scanned, can get the right discount.
+  - History of orders - Member can view purchase information
+  - History of orders/View Order - allows users to access an order and view details of that orrder(product name, price of an product, how many items, total price)

 ##### *Blog app*
 * Blog - The user can view and read all blog posts from other users, by navigating to the blog section in the navigation bar.